tamgyen/mat_fac/README.md

 # mat_fac
-This repo contains the solution for uni AI homework 2 - Matrix Factorization, which was also a Netflix challenge in 2006
+This repo contains the solution for uni AI homework 2 - Matrix Factorization, which was also a Netflix challenge in 2006.
+-numpy was not allowed